vanshbhura/python-daily-practice/README.md

 - Day 20: OOP practice with a real-life example
 - Day 21: Simple calculator using functions
 - Day 22: Number guessing game using loops and conditions
+- Day 23: Password strength checker using strings and conditions